InesWuerth/FAIR-data-and-Open-Science-principles/docs/1_research_lifecycle.md

     For each research output, the researcher can either publish only the output's metadata, or the output with metadata.

     When publishing, a researcher must select an appropriate license which clarifies the terms of usage of the published asset.
 The type of license will depend on the asset.

-    - For metadata, data, and data annotations [Creative Commons licenses](https://creativecommons.org/choose/) are typically used.
+    - Metadata, data, and data annotations typically use [Creative Commons licenses](https://creativecommons.org/choose/).
     - Data processing code can use various [licenses](https://choosealicense.com/), where [MIT](https://opensource.org/licenses/MIT) or [BSD](https://opensource.org/licenses/BSD-3-Clause) are among favorites in the open source community.

-    A researcher needs to assign a published output a persistent identifier ([PID](https://support.orcid.org/hc/en-us/articles/360006971013-What-are-Persistent-identifiers-PIDs-)) to every output.
-This allows an efficient citation of the published output.
-Typically, a Digital Object Identifier ([DOI](https://en.wikipedia.org/wiki/Digital_object_identifier)) is used as the PID for these outputs.
+    A researcher needs to assign a persistent identifier ([PID](https://support.orcid.org/hc/en-us/articles/360006971013-What-are-Persistent-identifiers-PIDs-)) to every output.
+This allows efficient citation.
+A Digital Object Identifier ([DOI](https://en.wikipedia.org/wiki/Digital_object_identifier)) is typically used as the PID for metadata, data, and data annotations, and data processing code.

     Published outputs can be protected temporarily through an [embargo](https://en.wikipedia.org/wiki/Embargo_(academic_publishing)).
 The embargo is a period during which access to the published output is limited to the output's author(s).
 However, the metadata are accessible, and thus the output can be cited.
 This may be particularly helpful for datasets.